 No, without the permission of the copyright holder you are not allowed to scan an entire book and upload it to the LMS (Learning Management System).
-However, you are allowed to copy part of a book, as long as it conforms with short quotations guidelines.
-Please refer to the ‘Easy Access agreement’ section for more information.
+However, part of a book may be scanned and shared, as long as it complies with the Easy Access regulations.
+For additional information, please consult the section on the ‘Easy Access agreement’.

 Only when you have the approval of the copyright holder (often the last publisher).
 This approval has to be in writing, for example in an agreement or an e-mail.
 Another option is to ask permission from UvO (publishing organisation for academic license).
 This organisation holds a mandate for (most) publishers to process requests of this kind.
-Please refer to the ‘Easy Access agreement’ section for more information on long quotations.
+For additional information on longer quotations, please consult the section on the ‘Easy Access agreement’.

 If you have purchased (access to) an article, it does not automatically mean that you are permitted to distribute it.
 Publishers often charge an amount based on the number of people (students) with access to the LMS, when authorising LMS distribution.
 If you have the publisher’s (written) consent, add it to the article in the LMS.
 If you do not have permission, the guidelines for short and long quotations apply.
-Please refer to the 'Easy Access agreement’ section for more information.
+For additional information, please consult the section on the ‘Easy Access agreement’.

-If you want to upload more than 50 pages of an article and/or more than 25% of a publication to the LMS, ask the CIP if this is in accordance with the license of the publisher.
-You can always share articles of less than 50 pages and not more than 25% of a publication in the LMS.
+If you want to upload more than 50 pages of an article and/or more than 25% of a publication to the LMS, ask the Copyright Information Point if this is in accordance with the license of the publisher.
+You can always share articles of less than 50 pages and no more than 25% of a publication in the LMS.
 You can also always share articles in the LMS with a hyperlink.
-Please refer to the 'Easy Access agreement’ section for more information
+For additional information, please consult the section on the ‘Easy Access agreement’.

 We are an educational institution, so we can make use of the education exception of the Copyright Act.
 For that reason you may copy (part of) it, provided that the information is published in a closed environment, such as MS Teams or a LMS, and you comply with the short or longer quotations guidelines.
-Please refer to the 'Easy Access agreement’ section for more information.
+For additional information, please consult the section on the ‘Easy Access agreement’.

 Only when you have (written) permission from the copyright owners.
 Downloading and re-uploading audiovisual material counts as republishing, even when this is done in a closed system and for educational purposes.
-Check the databases of the library whether the video is part of a collection, because it is always allowed to link to that.
+Check the databases of the library whether the video is part of a collection, linking to the collection is always permitted.
 Linking and embedding of video’s that are (legally shared) online is also allowed by European law.
-If a video has a Creative Commons license there’s also more allowed.
-Please contact us if you have any questions on this.
+A video with a Creative Commons license allows for more possibilities.
+Please contact us when in doubt.

 No, that responsibility lies with Studie Bijdehand.
 They take care of the copyright payment when the reader includes longer quotations.
 More information on this subject can be found in the section on long quotations.

 It is important to know who holds the copyright.
 Often it is the publisher who owns the published work.
 You can find out in the colophon of the book, or in the agreement entered into with the publisher.
 Does the author hold the copyright?
 Has he/she given permission to share it in the LMS?
 Add the authorisation when copying.
 Does the publisher hold the copyright?
 In this case, the Easy Access agreement applies.
-Please refer to the ‘Easy Access agreement’ section for more information.
+For additional information, please consult the section on the ‘Easy Access agreement’.

 That depends.
 Not everything that you find on the internet is available free of charge.
 Material can be protected by Copyright Act.
 In accordance with the Copyright Act, the copyright owner has exclusive rights to communicate a work to the public, and to reproduce it (for example, copy, digitize, upload, or re-use).
 It means that even though a work is available online, often you cannot share it.
 You can always link to the work.
 You can share all of the material in the following cases: it has a Creative Commons license (stated in the license); the copyright protection has expired; or in case of a statute, legislation, or a judgement of a court in the Netherlands.
 In all other cases the regulation for short and long quotations applies, or you must ask the copyright owner’s permission.
-Please refer to the ‘Easy Access agreement’ section for more information.
-Contact CIP for advice.
+For additional information, please consult the section on the ‘Easy Access agreement’.
+Contact us for help and support.

 When you share a presentation in the LMS, the short quotation regulation applies.
 This means you are allowed to use up to 50 images in one presentation, of which a maximum of 25 may be from the same orginal work and no more than 10 from the same creator.
 If you want to use more, use the Open Access material with a Creative Commons license.
 Please refer to the ‘Open Content’ section for more information.